Are we users?

-Indeed “user” is applied more often to describe ourselves on the web.
-Who uses the desciption of “visitor” anymore?
+“User” is applied more often to describe ourselves on the web.
+Who uses the term “visitor” anymore?

-Recently Google Analytics changed from visits and unique visitors to “sessions” and “users” respectively.
-And users don’t “visit” a site, they enter it (like a visitor enters your house — I know, it’s confusing).
+It’s been some time now that Google Analytics changed from visits and unique visitors to “sessions” and “users” respectively.
+And users don’t “visit” a site, they enter it (like a “visitor” enters your house — I know, it’s confusing).

 Common words heard today are user-interface design, user agents, user computing environment, user experience, user research, usability, and user testing.
 This list goes on.

-OK fine, “user” may better describe how we use sites, but does anyone online still think of us as visitors to a website, or customers, or clients?
+OK fine, “user” may better describe how we use sites, but does anyone online still think of us as visitors to a website, not customers or clients?
 What could be the implications of this if we’re “users” and not a type of “visitor?”

 Another awkward thing about the word “user,” I find I am using use, user, and using too much.
 What’s my verb now?
 Apply?
 Visits?
 Utilize?
 Manipulate or operate?

 We still want to satisfy our curiosity — who called, who’s there.
 We still want to be connected, but we want to monitor our connections and respond only if we want or if it’s likely best.